About Horizon 2020 - SME Instrument

 - An annual turnover not exceeding EUR 50M, and/or an annual balance sheet total not exceeding EUR 43M

-How to calculate your SME data depends on the ownership structure in your company.
+How to calculate your SME data depends on the ownership structure of your company.
 Read more about the EU SME definition here.

 Sign up for our news service and recieive a notification when the next deadline is published.Sign up

-Can your project get funding from SME Instrument?
+Can your project get funding from Horizon 2020?

 Can your project get funding?